 3. Meta Business Suite (Facebook + Instagram)

-For anyone focused purely on Facebook and Instagram, Meta Business Suite is the most powerful free social media management tool available.
+Meta Business Suite is the most powerful free social media management tool for anyone focused purely on Facebook and Instagram.
 As the official, native platform, it provides unparalleled access to features like Reels scheduling, product tagging, and A/B testing for posts directly within its interface.
 There are no third-party permissions or workarounds needed.

 The suite consolidates your Facebook Page and Instagram account into a single dashboard, offering a unified inbox, content calendar, and robust analytics.
-Unlike other free tools, it imposes no limits on the number of posts you can schedule, allowing you to plan content weeks in advance.
-While it’s the definitive solution for Meta-owned platforms, its primary drawback is that it offers no support for other networks like LinkedIn or X (formerly Twitter).
+Unlike other free tools, it doesn’t cap the number of posts you can schedule, letting you plan content weeks in advance.
+While it’s a definitive solution for Meta-owned platforms, its primary drawback is that it offers no support for other networks like LinkedIn or X, formerly known as Twitter.

 Key Features & Limitations